gsaldutti/wordle/README.md

 # WordleSolver

-For educational purposes, a simple script that assists in solving the word game [Wordle](https://www.powerlanguage.co.uk/wordle/).
+This is a simple script that assists in solving the word game [Wordle](https://www.powerlanguage.co.uk/wordle/).

 ## Instructions